ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

-The _executor service_ that implements the _ExecutorService_ interface allows you to execute Runnable and Callable tasks in the unbaunded thread-per-task executor service.
+The _executor service_ allows you to execute _Runnable_ and _Callable_ tasks in the unbounded, thread-per-task instance of the _ExecutorService_ interface.

 ```